geusebi/kalliope/README.md

 ### KalliopeAuth

-The `requests.AuthBase` implementation is used by `kalliope.Session` to update requests' headers.
-It is created upon login by `kalliope.Session` itself.
+The `requests.AuthBase` implementation is used by `kalliopepbx.Session` to update requests' headers.
+It is created upon login by `kalliopepbx.Session` itself.
 The salt value is automatically fetched from the server.

 ## License